Wielopole Skrzyńskie: History

 In 1325, Wielopole already had a parish church of St. Mary.
 The town remained in private hands; after the Bishopric of Lebus, its owners were the Kamieniecki family, the Frysztacki family (1492 - 1518), and the Maciejowski family.
 In the late 15th century, 111 families resided in Wielopole, with a few artisans.
 In the first half of the 16th century, town’s owner Kacper Maciejowski began to invest in Wielopole, building a Renaissance castle.
 The town however did not emerge as an important trade center.
-It belonged to Sandomierz Voivodeship, and its situation deteriorated after the Swedish invasion of Poland, when both Swedish and Transilvanian armies of George II Rakoczi burned and ransacked it.
+It was administratively located in the Sandomierz Voivodeship in the Lesser Poland Province.
+Its situation deteriorated after the Swedish invasion of Poland, when both Swedish and Transilvanian armies of George II Rakoczi burned and ransacked it.
 In the 18th century, Wielopole declined further, and following the Partitions of Poland, it found itself in Austrian Galicia.

 By the early 19th century, half of Wielopole’s residents were Jewish.
 In 1806, an epidemic of cholera killed 92, and in 1833, Wielopole burned in a fire.
 During the Galician slaughter, a gang of peasants entered the castle, murdering several noblemen gathered there.
 In the mid-19th century, Wielopole belonged to Borgiasz de Zaręba Skrzyński, after whom the adjective Skrzyńskie was added to the name.
 It remained a small, provincial town, without rail transport, as Galician Railway of Archduke Charles Louis goes some 15 kilometers to the north.